PHYSICAL SUPPLY AND USE

-It is difficult to separately identify the revenue from reuse water with that from distributed mains supply and estimates on revenue and expenditure on distributed water also include transactions associated with reuse water.
+It is difficult to separately identify the revenue from reuse water with that from distributed mains supply.
+Estimates on revenue and expenditure on distributed water thus include transactions associated with reuse water.

 Many businesses and households use self–extracted water for their own use, such as farms for irrigation or hydro power plants to generate electricity.
 Estimates for the value of self–extracted water have not been included in this section due to lack of reliable data.

-Data presented in this section are drawn from a variety of sources including those used in the Physical water supply and use section.
-In addition to these sources, the following ABS data were used:
+Data presented in the Monetary Supply and Use section are compiled from a variety of sources.
+In addition to those used in the Physical water supply and use section the following ABS data were used:

 Administrative data were also sourced from: